-Earlier this year, we initiated a business strategy review with an outside advisor.
-The first announcement was the licensing of STENDRA to Metuchen for the U.S., Canada, South America, and India, as discussed above.
-We will continue this process to evaluate strategies for maximizing our current assets as well as to evaluate development opportunities to utilize our cash resources, which could come in the form of a license, a co-development agreement, a merger or acquisition or other form.
+In 2016, we initiated a business strategy review with an outside advisor.
+The first announcement was the licensing of STENDRA to Metuchen for the U.S., Canada, South America, and India, followed by the in-licensing of tacrolimus and ascomycin from Selten, as discussed above.
+We will continue this process to evaluate strategies for maximizing our current assets as well as to evaluate development and commercial opportunities to utilize our cash resources, which could come in the form of a license, a co-development agreement, a merger or acquisition or other form.
 We will also look for opportunities to restructure our existing debt, including repayment or restructuring the outstanding balances.